 Revelation 5:13

-future is that all animals will speak.
-There is one well-known incident in the
+the future is that all animals will speak.
+There is one well-known incident in

-Old Testament when the donkey of Balaam spoke to Balaam when Balaam was too
+the Old Testament when the donkey of Balaam spoke to Balaam when Balaam was too

 foolish to understand the will of the Lord, but the donkey understood.
 In this